bansalvarun/audioDownloader/README.md

 - Run the script according to your requirement
--1-To Download all songs from spotify, run the given command and follow the instructions in the script.
+   * To Download all songs from spotify, run the given command and follow the instructions in the console

                         python spotify++.py
--2-To Download the song by name run songsDownloader.py by steps given below.
+   * To Download the song by name run songsDownloader.py by steps given below.
-        python songsDownloader.py
+        *     python songsDownloader.py
         * On running, script prompts the user to enter keyword to search
         * It will give user the search result
         * Succesful downloads are stored in the relative folder 'downloads'
         * To set max-search results run

                  python songsDownloader.py --max-results value

                  value: maximum number of results you want

 Issues